Back To Search Results

 Electromagnetic generators produce a shockwave inside a cylindrical tube generated by a vibrating metallic membrane activated by a high-voltage electromagnet.
 Subsequently, an acoustic lens or parabolic reflector is employed to focus the shockwave energy.

 These generators produce shockwaves that are not notably predictable and consistent.
-Their delivery over a vast body surface reduces patient discomfort, and the machines themselves are highly durable.
+Their delivery over a vast body surface reduces patient discomfort, and the machines are highly durable.
 However, the treatment area or target is relatively small, necessitating precise targeting, which can pose a challenge.
 Nevertheless, the machines offer very accurate targeting.
 Due to their highly focused energy, electromagnetic generators induce more subcapsular renal hematomas than other ESWL machine types.

 Piezoelectric machines utilize unique ceramic crystals with vibrating properties upon exposure to a high-frequency electrical pulse.
 These ceramic crystals are arranged in a hemispherical or ellipsoidal dish, each with a predetermined focal point.
-When the ceramic crystals vibrate collectively, they concentrate and focus to create a shockwave.
+When the ceramic crystals vibrate collectively, they concentrate and focus the energy to create a shockwave.
 Piezoelectric shockwave generators offer several advantages, including a high degree of focusing accuracy and machine durability.
 Like electromagnetic machines, piezoelectric-generated shockwaves enter the body over an extensive surface area, resulting in minimal patient discomfort.
 However, the target area is relatively small and narrow.

 Despite its accuracy and durability, piezoelectric technology has limitations in delivering high energy to the stone target compared to other ESWL machines, thereby restricting its stone-breaking capability.
 To address this drawback, a double piezoelectric layer has been implemented.[42][43][44]
 In addition to the shockwave generator, essential equipment for ESWL includes ultrasound or fluoroscopy for stone localization and targeting, a specialized table for patient positioning and access to the ESWL machine, and a coupling mechanism to optimize shockwave delivery while minimizing acoustic impedance or energy loss.